HumanAssisted/hashicorp-vault-boilerplate/README.md

-# HashiCorp Vault with Rust Client Libraries
+# HashiCorp Vault with Rust and Python Client Libraries

 NOTE: designed by [a GPT](https://chatgpt.com/g/g-MLS47XGDi-devin-playbook-composer-unofficial) and built 100% by [Devin](https://preview.devin.ai/)